GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

     }
     ```
 6. Click **Save** and follow the prompt to confirm that this should be public.
-7. Your bucket is ready to be populated with the task and related requirements (i.e., stimuli).
+7. Your bucket is ready to configure with CloudFront.

-## Uploading your task to S3

 ## Syncing your task to its `task-data-raw` folder